equalitie/Caislean/doc/security.md

 ### PGP backup private key and backup server security

 Caislean offers the possibility of making encrypted incremental backups thanks to Backupninja and Duplicity.
-Backupninja is the backup scheduler, and the backup itself is made by Duplicity, which requires a PGP key pair.
+Backupninja is the backup scheduler, the backup itself being performed by Duplicity, which requires a PGP key pair.

-The PGP private and public keys used for backup must be stored as files on the local system, and are subsequently uploaded to the server.
+The PGP private and public keys must be stored as files on the local system, and are subsequently uploaded to the server.
 This upload as well as the documentation on how to export the PGP keys to files are part of the `backupninja` role.

-Its documentation also includes instructions on setting up the backup server's SSH-based access to allow the backups to be pushed to it.
+This role's documentation also includes instructions on setting up the backup server's SSH access to allow the backups to be pushed to it.

 # Technical security measures cannot replace awareness and mindful behavior